Mindlestick/KUBESIoT/README.md

 > **Download** here — [LION Download][LION-Download]

-If you follow this procedure to download the compressed download folder, you will see the following files :
+If you follow this procedure to download the compressed download folder, you will see the following files : <br>
 ``docs``
     This is a folder containing documents written in 'reStructuredText' for our open source project.